-Pre-authorization for warranty service work is required; however, it is strongly recommended that the service department should be contacted prior to service or while on site to take advantage of factory troubleshooting assistance and proper recommended service procedures.
+Pre-authorization for warranty service work is required and our service department should be contacted prior to service or while on site to take advantage of factory troubleshooting assistance and proper recommended service procedures.
 Labor and material charges incurred because of improper troubleshooting or improper service procedures may not qualify for warranty claim reimbursement.

-4.2 Warranty Claim Form
+Warranty Claim Form